HolgerHees/cloudsync/README.md

 cloudsync
 =========

-Sync a linux filesystem incrementel and encrypted with google drive
+Sync a linux filesystem incremental and encrypted with google drive

 It encrypt and decrypt the file, the filenames and all archived metadata with a passphrase.